Why small teams keep struggling with PDFs

 Send a PDF quote, accept signed acceptance, store the result.
 The whole loop fits in a phone.

-Receipt scanning
+Receipt scanning at the counter

-Protect sensitive docs
+Protect sensitive documents

-Combine and split for clients
+Combine and split deliverables

 A typical small-business workflow